 The natural opponent is wider society, disinclined to look after the odd things that don’t fit anywhere.
 This ‘society’ is personified by the parents, who need the Lost Thing pointed out, and even when it’s pointed out, they take no real interest in it.

 He brings it home and houses it in the shed, but he’s worried his parents are going to find it.

 So when he happens upon an advertisement in the back of the newspaper he goes on a mission to find out where this thing fits in.

-The battle is the mythic journey that the boy must embark upon after he finds the sign with the squiggly arrow.
-It’s a battle finding out where the Lost Thing fits because he has to work it out himself.
+The big struggle is the mythic journey that the boy must embark upon after he finds the sign with the squiggly arrow.
+It’s a big struggle finding out where the Lost Thing fits because he has to work it out himself.